The Role of the Local Governing Body

 David McLuckie

-David McLuckie, Chair, Local Community Governor
+David McLuckie, Chair, Local Governor

 I have lived in Ollerton for over 10 years.
 I have spent virtually my whole career supplying schools, colleges and universities with IT solutions.
 Over these years, I have become passionate about providing the very best educational opportunities and outcomes.
 Our town and community deserves the best; along with all of the school governors and the school staff, we are endeavouring to ensure that this vision is a reality for our community.